evanw/kiwi/README.md

 * *byte*: An unsigned 8-bit integer value.
 Uses 1 byte, obviously.
 * *int*: A 32-bit integer value stored using a variable-length encoding optimized for storing numbers with a small magnitude.
 Will use at most 5 bytes.
 * *uint*: A 32-bit integer value stored using a variable-length encoding optimized for storing small non-negative numbers.
 Will use at most 5 bytes.
 * *float*: A 32-bit floating-point number.
-Will always use 4 bytes.
+Normally uses 4 bytes but a value of zero uses 1 byte ([denormal numbers](https://en.wikipedia.org/wiki/Denormal_number) become zero when encoded).
 * *string*: A UTF-8 length-prefixed string.
 Will use at least 1 byte.
 * *T[]*: Any type can be made into an array using the `[]` suffix.